mandar-damle/HDM-documentation/pages/01.HDM Documentation/005.release-notes/default.md

 ---
 title: 'HDM 2.1.3 Release Notes'
-media_order: ''
-body_classes: ''
-order_by: ''
-order_manual: ''
 ---

 <!-- Copy and paste the converted output. -->

 The HDM 2.1.3 release has been qualified for production use for the _Cold Migration Use case_ in the Ultra Lite-Standalone and Ultra Lite-Cluster configurations.

-What is new in HDM 2.1.3 Release ?
+What is new in HDM 2.1.3 Release?